 The Food and Drug Administration (FDA) approves prescription drugs such as Faslodex to treat certain conditions.
 Faslodex may also be used off-label for other conditions.
 Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.

 Faslodex is a hormone therapy that works by lowering the levels of these hormones in your body.
-When these hormone levels are reduced, HR+ breast cancers can’t grow as easily.
+When these hormone levels are reduced, HR-positive breast cancers can’t grow as easily.
 This can help stop the spread of your cancer or get rid of it completely.

 Faslodex for HR-positive, HER2-negative breast cancer

-In women who haven’t had past treatments
+In females who haven’t had past treatments

-If you’ve never had treatment for your HR+, HER2– breast cancer before, you can take Faslodex as your first treatment.
+If you’ve never had treatment for your HR-positive, HER2-negative advanced breast cancer before, you can take Faslodex as your first treatment.
+For this purpose, Faslodex is only approved for use in postmenopausal females.
+(Postmenopausal females have already gone through menopause.)

-If your cancer is metastatic (has spread to other areas of your body), your doctor may have you start taking Faslodex and ribociclib (Kisqali) at the same time.
-In this case, Faslodex is only approved for use in postmenopausal women.
-(Postmenopausal women have already gone through menopause.)
+If your cancer is advanced or metastatic (has spread to other areas of your body), your doctor may have you start taking Faslodex and ribociclib (Kisqali) at the same time.

-In women whose past treatments didn’t work
+In females whose past treatments didn’t work

-If you have been treated for HR+, HER2– advanced or metastatic breast cancer before and your cancer got worse after hormone therapy, your doctor may have you start taking Faslodex.
-In this case, you’ll likely take Faslodex with palbociclib (Ibrance), abemaciclib (Verzenio), or ribociclib (Kisqali).
+If you have been treated before for HR-positive, HER2-negative advanced or metastatic breast cancer and your cancer got worse after hormone therapy, your doctor may have you start taking Faslodex with other medications.
+In this case, you may take Faslodex with palbociclib (Ibrance), abemaciclib (Verzenio), or ribociclib (Kisqali).
+Faslodex is only approved for use with ribociclib in postmenopausal females.

-Faslodex for HR+ advanced breast cancer
+Faslodex for HR-positive advanced breast cancer

 Effectiveness for breast cancer

 Sometimes Faslodex is used along with other drugs to treat breast cancer.
-This is often done when cancer is metastatic (has spread to other parts of the body) and additional treatment is needed.
+This is often done when the breast cancer is metastatic (has spread to other parts of the body) and additional treatment is needed.
 It’s also done when the breast cancer is aggressive and needs to be treated with multiple medications at once to stop it from getting worse.

 Faslodex is approved to be used with the following medications:

-Faslodex with other drugs in premenopausal women
+Faslodex with other drugs in premenopausal females

 Examples of medications that may be used to decrease estrogen produced by the ovaries include: